Mohammad Azharuddin: Later years

 During the second test of South Africa's India tour in 1996–97 at Kolkata, Azharuddin scored a century off 74 deliveries equaling Kapil Dev's record for the fastest test century by an India player and fourth overall, in terms of balls faced.
 Azharuddin scored another century in the next test making an unbeaten 163 and helped India record their biggest win in Test history in terms of runs (280) at the time.
 He was named the man of the match and the series after aggregating 388 runs at an average of 77.60 Azharuddin scored seven centuries in ODIs with a best of 153 coming against Zimbabwe on 9 April 1998 in Cuttack.
 He scored the last of his 22 centuries in tests against South Africa in Bangalore in March 2000, which also turned out to be the last test match in his career.
 Azharuddin played the final match of his international career in an ODI against Pakistan on 3 June 2000 in the 2000 Asia Cup.

 Match fixing allegations and ban

-During India's tour of South Africa in 2000, a series that was won by India 3–2, Azharuddin scored only 112 runs at an average of 28. he was accused of match fixing in the match fixing scandal that erupted in the aftermath of the series.
+During South Africa's tour of India in 2000, a series that was won by India 3–2, Azharuddin scored only 112 runs at an average of 28. he was accused of match fixing in the match fixing scandal that erupted in the aftermath of the series.
 Then captain of South Africa Hansie Cronje stated that Azharuddin was the one to introduce him to bookies.
 International Cricket Council and BCCI banned Azharuddin for life based on a report by Central Bureau of Investigation.